dhabersack/islovely.co/_newsletters/2020-10-14-a-very-relaxing-refactoring.md

 ---
 title: "A very relaxing refactoring"
-excerpt: "Refactoring old code shows you how much you have grown since you wrote it."
+excerpt: "Refactoring old code shows you how much you have grown since you wrote it.
+Sometimes, that’s just the boost you need to unlock creativity."
 issue: 58
 ---
 After several days of legalese and paperwork, I took a few hours last week to write some code again.
 I shared a lot of short code snippets on Twitter recently, which are hard to find on there now.
 Twitter is not a medium made for later reference.
 To make these tips more useful, I wanted to add them to my own site.
 On there, I have full control over the presentation and can make them searchable.